 Recognizing the dramatic societal, economic, and political changes of the 21st century, the Collective seeks to generate a responsive body of literature and cohort of thinkers to enhance Jewish communal life for the coming decades.

 The projects of the Collective for academic year 2018-2019 include:

 The Research Fellowship: Through a collaborative writing process, scholars and practitioners from a variety of fields, which reflect the demographic diversity of American Jewry, will release a joint publication.

-National Conference: In the first week of June 2019, Fellows will present their work at New York University open to scholars, foundation professionals, and Jewish communal leaders.
+Roundtable: In the first week of June 2019, Fellows will present their work at New York University open to scholars, foundation professionals, and Jewish communal leaders.

 Journal: Scheduled for publication in August 2019, the journal of the Collective

 Eliyahu Stern, Yale University

 Jay Kaiman, The Marcus Foundation